openfootball/worldcup.json/README.md

 yes, you can. you are more than welcome to help with updates upstream.
-**anyone interested, please let me know / ping me [here](https://github.com/openfootball/worldcup.json/pull/29) or [here](https://github.com/openfootball/worldcup.json/pull/30) (as an opt-in / to give me permission)** and i send you an invite via github for the openfootball (github) org here than you can edit in-place (without pull requests AND the worldcup.json gets generated via github action on commit).
+**anyone interested, please let me know / ping me [here](https://github.com/openfootball/worldcup.json/pull/29) or [here](https://github.com/openfootball/worldcup.json/pull/30) (as an opt-in / to give me permission)** and i send you an invite via github for the openfootball (github) org here than you can edit in-place (without pull requests AND the worldcup.json gets generated via github action on commit - see the [actions log @ /worldcup](https://github.com/openfootball/worldcup/actions)).

 > [!NOTE]